xcart/xcart-docs/_pages/kb_en/general_setup/installation/server/choosing_data_cache_driver.md

 0 * * * * find <X-Cart dir>/var/datacache/* -mtime +6 -exec rm {} \;
 ```

-This example task cleans up any files older than 60 minutes and is scheduled to run on an hourly basis (at minute 0 of every hour).
+This example task cleans up any files older than 7 days and is scheduled to run on an hourly basis (at minute 0 of every hour).

 Here's an explanation of the `find` command parameters:
 - The first argument is the path to the files.